Don’t hug your duck or cuddle your chicken

 Seasonal allergies, commonly known as hay fever, are often triggered by pollen grains released into the air by trees, weeds and grasses, which are especially productive in the spring.
 If your body overreacts to these allergens, you may experience a range of unpleasant symptoms, from sneezing and coughing to itching eyes, runny nose, headache, sore throat, ear pain — and even hives.

-According to Dr. Bryn Salt, an allergy and immunology doctor with Sharp Rees-Stealy Medical Group, this year may prove to be one of the worst in recent memory when it comes to affecting those who suffer from seasonal allergies.
+According to Dr. Bryn Salt, an allergy and immunology doctor with Sharp Rees-Stealy Medical Group, San Diego's temperate climate can pose difficulties for those who suffer from seasonal allergies.

 Researchers participating in a recent study in the Netherlands support this belief, concluding that climate warming is an important factor in increasing pollen production.
-Furthermore, according to the Centers for Disease Control and Prevention (CDC), more than 19 million Americans have been diagnosed with hay fever in the past year, and the numbers continue to rise.
+Furthermore, the Centers for Disease Control and Prevention (CDC) reported more than 25% of adults in the U.S. have diagnosed hay fever, and the numbers continue to rise.

 While allergies — the sixth leading cause of chronic illness in the U.S. — have no cure, there are things you can do to ease symptoms and reduce or avoid exposure to the allergens.